-- Overall score of 6.0 with a minimum score of 6.0 in reading and writing - Overall score of 6.5 with a minimum score of 5.5 in all four components regents.ac.uk/study/short-courses/english-courses-london
+If you are joining your programme at an advanced entry point, we require IELTS 6.5 with a minimum 6.0 in Reading and Writing, with no score below 5.5 in any other components.
 We offer a range of courses that can help to improve your English language proficiency.
 Please see the website for more details: